spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ![BILL_STATMENTS](images/spring-batch-reference-model.png)

-- `Job`: A `job` is an entity that encapsulates an entire batch process.
+- `Job`: A `Job` is an entity that encapsulates an entire batch process.
 A job is comprised of one or more `steps`.
 - `Step`: A `Step` is a domain object that encapsulates an independent, sequential phase of a batch job.
 Each `step` is comprised of an `ItemReader`, an `ItemProcessor`, and an `ItemWriter`.
 - `ItemReader`: `ItemReader` is an abstraction that represents the retrieval of input for a `Step`, one item at a time.
 - `ItemProcessor`: `ItemProcessor` is an abstraction that represents the business processing of an item.